Blackacee/JS-window.prompt/README.md

 # JS-window.prompt
-This is how JS prompt works
+//This is how JS prompt works

+var age = prompt("what is your age?");
+console.log(age); // Prints the value inserted by the user